sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

-The ten kinds of poisons beginning with kala-kuta may be used sometimes for the purposes of metallurgy, preparation of poison, and kshema operations or [alchemy](# "The science of kshema or khema deals with transformation of base metals into gold.
-The term khema has been contracted into the Persian "); but they should never be used in medicines of any kind.
+The ten kinds of poisons beginning with kala-kuta may be used sometimes for the purposes of metallurgy, preparation of poison, and kshema operations or alchemy[^62]; but they should never be used in medicines of any kind.

+[^62]: "The science of kshema or khema deals with transformation of base metals into gold.
+The term khema has been contracted into the Persian "